7Ankit77/Data/README.md

 - B.S., Physics | The University of Texas at Dallas (_May 2017_)

 ## About Me
--I'm making a career change from insurance selling to Data Analytics.
+I'm making a career change from insurance selling to Data Analytics.
 With a background in both in-person and over the phone sales, coupled with a bachelor's degree in cybersecurity and IT, I bring a unique blend of skills to the table.
 I have honed my communication and interpersonal abilities through my sales experience, while my cybersecurity knowledge has cultivated a strong analytical mindset.

 As a data analyst, my goal is to contribute my expertise to the insurance or health field preferably.
 I have a lot of domain knowledge as well due to me needing to be licensed to sell insurance.
 I am passionate about extracting valuable insights from complex data sets and utilizing them to drive data-driven decision-making.

 On my free time you can catch me in the gym, preparing my meals for the week or reading about nutrition!

 **Data Scientist @ Toyota Financial Services (_June 2022 - Present_)**